raul23/pyebooktools/docs/examples.rst

 `:information_source:`

-  * The book files are renamed based on the content of their associated ``metadata.opf`` files and the new filenames follow the `output_filename_template`_ format.
+  * The ebook files are renamed based on the content of their associated ``metadata.opf`` files and the new filenames follow the `output_filename_template`_ format.
-  * The ``metadata.opf`` files are copied with the ``meta`` extension (`default`_) beside the symlinks to the book files.
+  * The ``metadata.opf`` files are copied with the ``meta`` extension (`default`_) beside the symlinks to the ebook files.

 ``split`` examples
 ==================